ndducnha/conf/FEATURES.md

 ### For Participants:
 1. Wait for host approval if waiting room is enabled
-2. Keep files under 10MB for reliable transfer
+2. Keep files under 15MB for reliable transfer
+3. Use download buttons to save received files
-3. Respect recording indicators
+4. Respect recording indicators
-4. Use chat for quick communications
+5. Use chat for quick communications

 ### For Recording:
 1. Inform participants before recording